A Ministry of Presence

 Who of us doesn’t agree that relationships really ought to come first in our lives?
 Yet all of us may struggle with this at times.
 We may prefer or simply feel we have no choice but to focus on other priorities.

-Julie has noticed that in the context where she serves, just being present in the daily lives of her African friends, and especially at key events, speaks volumes.
+Julie has noticed that in the context where she serves, a ministry of presence in the daily lives of her African friends, and especially at key events, speaks volumes.
 “There is nothing that makes a [West Africa] woman happier than people coming by to visit,” Julie says.

 “When a woman in this culture is introducing you to another woman, they will say, ‘This is So-and-so, and when my father died she came for two days, and when my daughter was married, she was there.
 When I was sick she came to the hospital with fruit.’
 They give a resume of how you showed up in their life as a way of introduction.”